Clivern/Horde/README.md

     </p>
 </p>

 Horde is a disposable, secure, anonymous email server.
 It allows to receive email at a temporary address that self-destructed after a certain time elapses.
-Moose is most advanced throwaway email service that helps you avoid spam and stay safe.
+Horde is most advanced throwaway email service that helps you avoid spam and stay safe.

 ### Usage